 Do you need Travel Insurance for your trip?
-Even if you’re only going for a few days, that’s more than enough time to get buggered by wicked men or smote by wrathful angels.
-Have fun in Croatian, but take it from us, overseas medical care and canceled flights can be seriously expensive – insurance can, therefore, be a life-saver.
+Even if you’re only going for a few days, that’s more than enough time to get smote by wrathful angels.
+Have fun in Croatia, but take it from us, overseas medical care and canceled flights can be seriously expensive – insurance can, therefore, be a life-saver.

 Travel mishaps can and do happen and it is well worth thinking about insurance before you leave home.